 Most guidelines recommend administering treatment for 7 to 10 days as a single treatment course or as a cyclic therapy.

 Rifaximin is the most studied antimicrobial drug for SIBO.
 It has been preferred over other antibiotics because of its limited absorption and systemic effects.
 Furthermore, it is probably the only antibiotic capable of achieving a long-term favorable clinical effect in patients with IBS and SIBO.Evidence 3Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to severe inconsistency, indirectness, and imprecision.
 Gatta L, Scarpignato C. Systematic review with meta-analysis: rifaximin is effective and safe for the treatment of small intestine bacterial overgrowth.
 Aliment Pharmacol Ther.
 2017 Mar;45(5):604-616. doi: 10.1111/apt.13928.
 Epub 2017 Jan 12.
 Review.
 PubMed PMID: 28078798; PubMed Central PMCID: PMC5299503.
 However, the drug is expensive and not widely available.
+Adding neomycin to rifaximin is recommended for the treatment of intestinal methanogen overgrowth.

 4. Probiotics for SIBO: Different probiotic strains have shown benefits in reducing abdominal pain as well as decreasing hydrogen concentration and may help to restore microbial balance in patients with SIBO.
 However, they do not seem effective in preventing SIBO.Evidence 4Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to inconsistency, indirectness, imprecision.
 Zhong C, Qu C, Wang B, Liang S, Zeng B. Probiotics for Preventing and Treating Small Intestinal Bacterial Overgrowth: A Meta-Analysis and Systematic Review of Current Evidence.
 J Clin Gastroenterol.
 2017 Apr;51(4):300-311. doi: 10.1097/MCG.0000000000000814.
 Review.
 PubMed PMID: 28267052.